DLR-RM/BlenderProc/examples/camera_sampling/README.md

 },
 ```

-The focus of this example is `camera.CameraSampler` module which allows one to sample random camera positions.
+The `camera.CameraSampler` module allows sampling camera positions and orientations.
-In this example we are doing it in such a way that all camera positions always "look" towards the point of interest (POI).
+In this example, all camera poses are constrained to "look at" a point of interest (POI).

 * Sample location uniformly in a bounding box above the plane.

-Note that for this we are using [sampler.Uniform3d](../../src/provider/sampler) Provider which is not a part of a module, but a useful tool for introducing some "controlled randomness" into the process.
+For sampling camera positions we are using the [sampler.Uniform3d](../../src/provider/sampler) Provider.
 To call a sampler for some attribute of a camera, specify a name (`provider`) of a desired sampler and define some input arguments for it, e.g. `min` and `max`.
-Sampler returns a value based on these input parameters specified in the config file, check the documentation for the samplers for more information on the input arguments, output formats, etc.
+The sampler returns a value based on these input parameters specified in the config file, check the documentation for the samplers for more information on the input arguments, output formats, etc.

 * Set orientation of the camera such that it will always look at the POI in any pose.

-Note that here we are using a [getter.POI](../../src/provider/getter) Provider which is just as like a `sampler.Uniform3d`, but without any "randomness" inside.
-They also have a well-defined config structure, but `getter.POI`, for example, has no input arguments since it's output is fully dependent on the current state of the objects in the scene.
-The POI is calculated from the position of all objects.
+The [getter.POI](../../src/provider/getter) Provider also has a well-defined config structure, but here its output is fully dependent on the current state of the objects in the scene.
+The POI per default is defined as the object position closest to the mean position of all objects.

+* Optionally, add an `"inplane_rot"` sampler to rotate the camera around the optical axis
+It samples float values between specified `min` and `max` in radians.
+Here it is used to randomly inplane rotate the cameras in an interval of +/- 45 degree.

 ## More examples

 * [light_sampling](../light_sampling): More on sampling for lights.